mmoran0032/essentials/README.md

 The last line is only if you want to start working with it right now.
 Otherwise, you'll source that location with your next Terminal.

-Like everything else about ROOT, there is supposed to be a working Jupyter kernel, but it did not work for me.
-Maybe because I'm using python 3 as a default, but who knows?
+The Jupyter kernel for ROOT is supposed to be working now, but I am still going through some troubleshooting to get it to work.
+Now, it looks to either be a problem with Jupyter or metakernel, so hopefully this is easier to fix.